blumixid/docs/starters/deploy_devops.md

 ```
 bl login
 ```
-When you are prompted, enter your {{site.data.keyword.ibmid}} and password.
+When you are prompted, enter your ID and password.

 2. See the list of projects that are available for {{site.data.keyword.Bluemix_notm}} Live Sync synchronization by entering the following command:
 ```